 Who are YouTube apologies for?
 Aaron R Hale looks into this, discovering he’s not apologising to his audience, but to himself.

 Beginning YouTube videos with an apology has become a recurrent theme among smaller YouTubers, a trope which Aaron R Hale is certainly not immune from.
-Limited by full-time jobs, creators like Aaron generally have less time to devote to making videos, and many weeks can go by without an upload, which can only result in the tendency to apologise.
+Limited by full-time jobs, creators like Aaron generally have less time to devote to making videos, and many weeks can go by without an upload, which often results in the impulse to apologise.

-Aaron’s friend, Ellie Berry began the conversation, proposing that it is the Guilt of the Creator that motivates these apologies.
-She identifies the behavior as a reactionary response where creators attempt to defend themselves from their viewers, as she creates the image of a hostile audience with pitchforks, saying “wow, you didn’t put any content up you idiot!”.
+Aaron’s friend Ellie Berry began the conversation, proposing that it is the “guilt of the creator” that motivates these apologies.
+She identifies the behaviour as a reactionary response where creators attempt to defend themselves from their viewers, creating the image of a hostile audience with pitchforks saying, “Wow, you didn’t put any content up you idiot!”

 Ellie believes audiences are more comparable to loyal friends.
-She thinks that small creators shouldn’t feel guilty for not putting content up because “we’ve got a core audience and that core audience is our friends and chances are our friends aren’t as fickle as you think.”
-She concludes that creators shouldn’t be eaten away by the guilt of not uploading, because they should be “focusing at the more important task at hand” (making videos).
+She thinks that small creators shouldn’t feel guilty for not putting content up because “we’ve got a core audience and that core audience is our friends, and chances are our friends aren’t as fickle as you think”.
+She concludes that creators shouldn’t be eaten away by the guilt of not uploading, because they should be “focusing at the more important task at hand”, i.e. making videos.

 Recognising that audiences don’t need apologies to remain loyal, Aaron instead sees a new importance to these apologies.
 They are a public acknowledgement of his failures and shortcomings which he can use to recognise and aim for his goals.

 We loved hearing Aaron’s response to the creator’s apology debate.
-Using his YouTube apologies to acknowledge weaknesses to help him become what he wants to be is an inspiration to us all and we can’t wait to hear more from him.
+Using his YouTube apologies to acknowledge weaknesses to help him become what he wants to be is inspirational, and we can’t wait to hear more from him.